Enquiries: 01305 251150

 Complaints and queries

-If you raise a complaint or query with the hospital's Patient Experience Team, they will hold information about you within their secure database in order to ensure that your complaint or query is answered appropriately by the relevant person or department.
+If you raise a complaint or query with the hospital's Patient Experience team, they will hold information about you within their secure database in order to ensure that your complaint or query is answered appropriately by the relevant person or department.
 Details of complaints or queries will not be stored within your medical records.

 CCTV